 Using the robust database, patients can best be matched with plasma stores and receive the fastest possible treatment.

-Other information to be collected retrospectively will include patient demographics, acute care facility resource utilization (such as total length of stay, days in ICU, days intubated and survival to discharge from an acute care facility).
+Other information to be collected retrospectively will include patient demographics and acute care facility resource utilization (such as date the patient is admitted, when they are transferred to ICU or intubated and survival to discharge).

 Mayo Clinic is a nationally recognized IRB by the Association for the Accreditation of Human Research Protection Programs, Inc. (AAHRPP).
 Your registration creates and signifies your agreement with the protocol documents.

 After you register your medical facility, yourself and your patient, the online tool will create a patient code and a link to a unique patient dashboard where you will be able to complete other forms.
 After completing each form you will receive confirmation emails containing the link to the patient dashboard for your convenience.

 Mayo Clinic will contact you to fill out short regulatory documents for you and your patient.

 Please use your most frequently monitored email address and provide your personal cell phone number so Mayo can connect with you as quickly as possible.

 What patients are eligible to receive convalescent plasma in this protocol?

 The protocol requires the patient family member to consent to their family member receiving plasma from someone who has recovered from COVID-19.
 The plasma has substances that could improve chances of recovery.
 Only hospitalized patients referred by their health care provider can participate in this protocol.

 Hospitalized patients are eligible to receive convalescent plasma if: